geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 So I hope that by making Tinygrad, by making it really easy in Tinygrad to push things to the web in such a way that edge devices can run it, be that a laptop or be that a phone, we can, you know, work toward our mission of commoditizing the petaflop.
 We do not want the petaflops.
-Look, the only reason that I started this company, the only reason that I'm here is to fight against the basic...
+Look, the only reason that I started this company, the only reason that I'm here is to fight against the basic..
 I don't want AI to suck the way the internet did.
-And I think in order to make...
-I think the key to making AI not suck the way...
+And I think in order to make..
+I think the key to making AI not suck the way..
 The reason I think the internet sucks is because it's so difficult to stand up like a database right like imagine you wanted to build decentralized google You can't, right?
 Like Google has so many advantages to being centralized, even to all this tooling.